linuxlawson/gitmark/README.md

 to the actual footnote at the
 bottom of page.
 Much like a link.

 [^2]: Footnote Number 2.
-A non-interesting footnote.
+The footnote is automatically added to bottom of page.

 ```